JGSNETO/Learn-SQL/README.md

 - Triggers are operations that are automatically performed when a specified database event occurs.
 - Triggers may also be used to prevent changes to rows that have already been reconciled or should not be changed for other reasons.

+## Views and Subselects

+- Subselects are effectivelly nested queries.
+In SQL, the result of a select statement is effectively a table and can always be used as would use a table.
+Because of this, a select statement may be used as data source in another select statement.
+This usage is called a subselect.